French Algeria: Invasion of Algiers (June 1830)

 The French army then recruited the first zouaves (a title given to certain light infantry regiments) in October, followed by the spahis regiments, while France expropriated all the land properties belonging to the Turkish settlers, known as Beliks.
-In the western region of Oran, Sultan Abderrahmane of Morocco, the Commander of the Faithful, could not remain indifferent to the massacres committed by the French Christian troops and to belligerent calls for jihad from the marabouts.
-Despite the diplomatic rupture between Morocco and the Two Sicilies in 1830, and the naval warfare engaged against the Austrian Empire as well as with Spain, then headed by Ferdinand VII, Sultan Abderrahmane lent his support to the Algerian insurgency of Abd El-Kader.
+In the western region of Oran, Sultan Abd al-Rahman of Morocco, the Commander of the Faithful, could not remain indifferent to the massacres committed by the French Christian troops and to belligerent calls for jihad from the marabouts.
+Despite the diplomatic rupture between Morocco and the Two Sicilies in 1830, and the naval warfare engaged against the Austrian Empire as well as with Spain, then headed by Ferdinand VII, Sultan Abd al-Rahman lent his support to the Algerian insurgency of Emir Abd al-Qadir.
 The latter fought for years against the French.
-Directing an army of 12,000 men, Abd El-Kader first organized the blockade of Oran.
+Directing an army of 12,000 men, Abd al-Qadir first organized the blockade of Oran.

-Algerian refugees were welcomed by the Moroccan population, while the Sultan recommended that the authorities of Tetuan assist them, by providing jobs in the administration or the military forces.
+Algerian refugees were welcomed by the Moroccan population, while the Sultan recommended that the authorities of Tetouan assist them by providing jobs in the administration or the military forces.
 The inhabitants of Tlemcen, near the Moroccan border, asked that they be placed under the Sultan's authority in order to escape the invaders.
-Abderrahmane named his nephew Prince Moulay Ali Caliph of Tlemcen, charged with the protection of the city.
-In retaliation France executed two Moroccans: Mohamed Beliano and Benkirane, as spies, while their goods were seized by the military governor of Oran, Pierre François Xavier Boyer.
+Abd al-Rahman named his nephew Prince Moulay Ali Caliph of Tlemcen, charged with the protection of the city.
+In retaliation, France executed two Moroccans, Mohamed Beliano and Benkirane, as spies, while their goods were seized by the military governor of Oran, Pierre François Xavier Boyer.

-Hardly had the news of the capture of Algiers reached Paris than Charles X was deposed during the Three Glorious Days of July 1830, and his cousin Louis-Philippe, the "citizen king", was named to preside over a constitutional monarchy.
+Hardly had the news of the capture of Algiers reached Paris than Charles X was deposed during the July Revolution in 1830, and his cousin Louis-Philippe, the "citizen king", was named to preside over a constitutional monarchy.
 The new government, composed of liberal opponents of the Algiers expedition, was reluctant to pursue the conquest begun by the old regime, but withdrawing from Algeria proved more difficult than conquering it.

+Alexis de Tocqueville's views on Algeria were instrumental in its brutal and formal colonization.
+He advocated for a mixed system of "total domination and total colonization" whereby French military would wage total war against civilian populations while a colonial administration would provide rule of law and property rights to settlers within French occupied cities.

 Characterization as genocide

 Some governments and scholars have called France's conquest of Algeria a genocide.

-For example, Ben Kiernan, an Australian expert on Cambodian genocide wrote in Blood and Soil: A World History of Genocide and Extermination from Sparta to Darfur on the French conquest of Algeria:

-By 1875, the French conquest was complete.
+For example, Ben Kiernan, an Australian expert on the Cambodian genocide, wrote in Blood and Soil: A World History of Genocide and Extermination from Sparta to Darfur on the French conquest of Algeria:By 1875, the French conquest was complete.
 The war had killed approximately 825,000 indigenous Algerians since 1830.
 A long shadow of genocidal hatred persisted, provoking a French author to protest in 1882 that in Algeria, "we hear it repeated every day that we must expel the native and, if necessary, destroy him."
-As a French statistical journal urged five years late, "the system of extermination must give way to a policy of penetration."
+As a French statistical journal urged five years later, "the system of extermination must give way to a policy of penetration."